Yale-BIM/f21-assignments/assignment-2/README.md

 the `roscore`, `rosrun`, `roslaunch`, `rosbag`, `rostopic`, `rosmsg`, `rosnode`, `rqt_image_view`, and `rviz` tools.

+You are also expected to be familiar with the [numpy Python library](http://www.numpy.org/) for linear algebra.
+If you are not, please check [this tutorial](https://docs.scipy.org/doc/numpy/user/quickstart.html) before starting the assignment.

 #### Notation
 We refer to `vectors` or column matrices with bold lower-case letters (e.g., $`\bold{x}`$).